 - Refusing to provide benefits received by other employees

 Another form of discrimination occurs when an employer refuses to provide the reasonable accommodations needed for a worker with disabilities to carry out their job duties.
 The definition of what is considered to be reasonable is not as clear as you may think.
 That is why it is important to seek help from a lawyer with experience in employment law.

 Contact Us If You Have Suffered From Workplace Discrimination

-Our attorneys have more than 25 years of experience practicing employment law in California.
-We are prepared to put our skills and knowledge to work for you.
-Call us at 619-374-7389 or contact us online to schedule an initial consultation.
-We represent clients in Encinitas, Del Mar and throughout Southern California.
+Lawyer Klawitter has almost 20 years of experience practicing employment law in California.
+He is prepared to put his skill and knowledge to work for you.
+Call 619-826-6930 or contact us online to schedule an initial consultation.
+Our law firm represents clients in Encinitas, Del Mar and throughout Southern California.